FatihKoz/DisposableBasic/README.md

 * Pirep Auto Rejecting capabilities,
 * Some widgets to enhance any page/layout as per virtual airline needs
 * Database checks (to identify errors easily when needed)

+## Compatibility with other addons

+This addon is fully compatible with phpVMS v7 and it will work with any other addon, specially acars softwares which are %100 compatible with phpVMS v7 too.

+If the acars solution you are using is not compatible with phpVMS v7, then it is highly probable that you will face errors over and there.
+In this case, please speak with your addon provider not me 'cause I can not fix something I did not broke, or I can not cover somebody else's mistakes, poor compatibility problems etc.

+If an addon is fully compatible with phpVMS v7 and needs/uses some custom features, then I can work on this module to support that addon's special needs too.

+As of date, module supports vmsACARS.

 ## Installation and Updates